I originally wrote this guide in back in December 2017 for the OpenAI Fellows program

 In my experience, switching problems too frequently (and giving up on promising ideas) is a more common failure mode than not switching enough.
 Often, while you’re engaged in the long slog towards getting your current idea to work, another promising idea will come along, and you’ll want to jump to that idea.
 If your idea is quick to try and the potential upside is large, then go ahead and do it.
 But more commonly, your initial results on the new idea will be disappointing, and it’ll take a more sustained effort to yield significant results.

-As a rule of thumb, when you look back at which projects you’ve been looking at over a period of months, you should find that there have been lots of small dead ends, but the majority of your time has been directed towards projects that yielded a deliverable such as a paper or a blog post.
+As a rule of thumb, when you look back at which projects you’ve been working on over a period of months, you should find that there have been lots of small dead ends, but the majority of your time has been directed towards projects that yielded a deliverable such as a paper or a blog post.
 If you look back at your time and see that a substantial fraction was spent on half-finished projects—which were not definite failures, but which you abandoned in favor of some newer idea—then you should make a stronger effort towards consistency and follow-through in the future.

 One strategy, which I haven’t tried personally but makes a lot of sense upon reflection, is to devote some fixed time budget to trying out new ideas that diverge from your main line of work.
 Say, spend one day per week on something totally different from your main project.
 This would constitute a kind of epsilon-greedy exploration, and it would also help to broaden your knowledge.